blackhaj/node-instapaper/README.md

-## Instapaper API
+## Instapaper API Library (fork of https://github.com/robertklep/node-instapaper)

 Node.js client for the [Instapaper API](https://www.instapaper.com/api/full).

-Work in progress!
+I have updated some of the code and added methods for bookmarks.

+### OLD README BELOW
 ### Installation

 ```